lengarvey/pain.less.css/README.md

 ## Copyright & License

-All code in this repository is released under the terms of the NFAL license.
+All code in this repository is released under the terms of the MIT license.

 Copyright (C) 2014 Nikolay Nemshilov